StemVibrations/STEM/docs/contributions.rst

 The docstring should be in the form of a triple-quoted string.

 The class or function arguments must have a type annotation.
 The type annotation should be in the form of a comment after the argument name.
-The class or function should have a return type annotation.
+The class should specify the attributes and inheritance.
+The function should specify the arguments, returns and exceptions (should be placed after the arguments and before the returns).
 The return type annotation should be in the form of a comment after the closing parenthesis of the arguments.

 Please, avoid inheritance, and favour composition when writing your code.